 Whether residential or commercial, the fall landscaping checklists are mostly the same:

 Are walkways heaving or cracked?
 This will make it very difficult to shovel snow and are tripping hazards in the winter, and it won’t get any better by spring!
 Best to deal with it now as products like concrete takes time to cure and needs a specific drying temperature (30 days to cure or more).
 Flag stone or interlocking needs to be dealt with before a frost.
-Best to remedy this in late summer as landscapers’ schedules can be tight in the fall.
+Best to find a local contractor and remedy this in late summer as landscapers’ schedules can be tight in the fall.

 Clogged eaves troughs can create all kinds of problems, not only with the foundation due to the overflowing of water, but in winter, all that melting snow will end up on the sidewalk making it potentially treacherous as it thaws and freezes or pooling close to the house.

 Tilling or Pulling out Annuals Mulching, pitching weeds that came out of nowhere , getting rid of caught debris that has blown in from litter bugs, additional mulching and winter covering as needed.
 Since perennials will be going dormant, no need for fertilizer pellets until the spring.

 Shrubs often grow great lengths during Ontario summer months, and sometimes get a little out of hand, or grow in awkward ways or directions.
 An attentive pruning will do wonders, and burlap up the sensitive ones closer to the end of fall.
 Want a fuller look?
 Planting shrubs in the early fall can give them a head start by spring.
 Drain out irrigation lines and garden hoses as well.